Selected departures up to December 2017

 This morning commences with a boat ride across the lagoon to the smaller island of Murano, famed across the world for its exquisite coloured glass, produced here for centuries.
 The glassblower’s skill is just mesmerising and we see a demonstration of this ancient art.
 Each artisan has their own individual style with some making jewellery, others vases, bowls and some even complete chandeliers.
 The beautiful colours, intricate and imaginative design is quite outstanding.
 After this captivating display you are free to explore the rest of the island as you please.
 Murano is far quieter than Venice itself and is representative of how the city was decades ago, or should you wish you can return to Venice.

-Today at the appropriate time, you will transfer to the airport for your return flight home.
+Today at the appropriate time, you will transfer to the airport for your return flight home after a memorable tour.

 Venice really is one of the few cities on earth that genuinely can be called unique and when you arrive you will be staggered that every painting, TV programme or photograph you have ever seen of this wonderful place is telling the simple truth: Venice is one of the most beautiful cities on earth!